git-kirants/autohotkey-setup/README.md

    ```autohotkey
    Run, C:\Users\kiran\Downloads
    ```
+   **it can be anything that has a local address**

-3. Replace `" C:\Users\kiran\Downloads` with the actual target address of the application on your system.
+3. Replace `" C:\Users\kiran\Downloads"` with the actual target address of the application on your system.

 ## Usage